Black rat: Decline in population

 Eradication projects have eliminated black rats from Lundy in the Bristol Channel (2006) and from the Shiant Islands in the Outer Hebrides (2016).
 Populations probably survive on other islands (e.g. Inchcolm) and in localised areas of the British mainland.
-Recent National Biodiversity Network data shows a very sparse populations around the U.K., and the Mammal Society has no records in the major port towns of Manchester, Liverpool or Glasgow for over 40 years, areas which were historically population strongholds.
+Recent National Biodiversity Network data indicates very sparse populations around the U.K., and The Mammal Society has no records in the major port towns of Manchester, Liverpool or Glasgow for over 40 years, areas which were historically population strongholds.